-When the entire world seemingly on a trend of ditching the expandable memory on smartphones and tablets, why Samsung takes the risk to go against it?
-Maybe Samsung believes that bringing back the Micro SD card option back can help promote its Galaxy phones?
-Plus, the fact that the last year’s Galaxy S6 does not offer the Micro SD slot option but now available on Galaxy S7, people have enough reason to believe in the theory.
+When the entire world is seemingly on a trend of ditching the expandable memory on smartphones and tablets, why did Samsung take the risk to go against it?
+Maybe Samsung believes that bringing back the Micro SD card option can help promote its Galaxy phones?
+Plus, the fact that the last year’s Galaxy S6 does not offer the Micro SD slot option but is now available on Galaxy S7, people have enough reason to believe in the theory.

 The Galaxy S7 and S7 Edge came out in February, and each has two onboard storage options of 32GB and 64GB, but both bring back the option of a Micro SD card slot, which lets users add extra storage with up to 200GB.
 You can check some of the best micro sd cards for galaxy s7 from online shopping sites like Amazon or eBay.
 Now three months later, Samsung rolled out this 256GB card; the intention is more than obvious.

 They believe by doing this; they can grab more market share and maybe even steal some from its No. 1 rival Apple.
 Well, to many smartphone users, this can really steal the thunder, especially to those movie lovers who want to watch movies everywhere and anytime possible.

 Think about it, if you can carry the entire 10 seasons of Friends or Smallville on your smartphone, how fabulous could that be?
 To make this happen, an iPhone of 64GB edition might not be enough, but the situation becomes different if you own an Android phone with the option of a Micro SD card slot.
 You just need to convert your DVD collections of Friends, Smallville, or the most recent TV Shows from DC Comics, like the Arrow, the Flash, Supergirl, and the Legends of Tomorrow, or whatever it could be.